NuggoDEV/CountersPlus/README.md

 A few things to keep in mind:
 1. Try to keep your counters under one GameObject each (Have anything else as a child), you can only add one GameObject per custom counter!
-2. Add Counters before the Menu scene is loaded (It'll thrown an exception after), this is so it can create UI in settings without having to reload.
+2. Add Counters before the Menu scene is loaded so it can create UI in settings without having to reload.
 3. Your `SectionName` is an identifier in the Counters+ config file.
 Make sure this identifier is unique, and will not be used by anyone else.
 4. Do not plan on changing `SectionName` after you release your first public build that uses Counters+ custom counters.